sk1goog/Rubic_Cube_AI/README.md

 It is currently still completely unclear to me which deap learning algorithm I will use for the project.
-I think it makes sense to document the original rotations with the Ruby Cube and to arrange them according to the respective result of these turns and to give the model as training material
+I think it makes sense to document the original rotations with the Ruby Cube and to arrange them according to the respective result of these turns and to give the model as training material.

 ## Challenges